Brittany Pierce: Critical reception

 The relationship between Santana (Naya Rivera, left) and Brittany (Heather Morris, right) has been well received by critics and viewers.

 E!
 Online's Megan Masters has compared Brittany to Sue, and stated that Brittany's one-liners "easily rival" Sue's.
 She deemed Brittany "brainlessly brilliant", and thanked the Glee producers for creating her: "Never before have we had the pleasure of enjoying such a ridiculously dumb—yet always loveable—character on television."
 When a promotional clip for the episode "Sectionals" indicated that Brittany and Santana had slept together, Dorothy Snarker, when writing for lesbian entertainment website AfterEllen, praised the pairing and referred to it by the portmanteau "Brittana".
 Snarker called the two her "new favourite Glee pairing", and commented: "While Heather Morris (Brittany) and Naya Rivera (Santana) have had minimal screen time, they’ve made it count.
 Heather in particular has brought the laughs as the Cheerio least likely to get a Mensa invitation.
 Never mind Finn and Rachel – I’m on Team Brittana now."

 Morris' performance in "Britney/Brittany" attracted critical praise; Lisa de Moraes called "Britney/Brittany" a "great showcase" for the actress, and praised her "spectacular dance moves" and "deadpan flare".
-In her otherwise negative review, Emily VanDerWerff deemed Morris "hysterical throughout" and the cast's best dancer.
+In her otherwise negative review, Emily St. James deemed Morris "hysterical throughout" and the cast's best dancer.
 She stated, "Murphy seems intent on running this character into the ground, but Morris isn't going to have her stop being funny without a fight."
 Jenna Mullins of E!
 Online observed, "When Ryan Murphy said this episode was a celebration of Heather, he wasn't kidding", and commended her musical performances.
 Robert Canning of IGN was initially concerned that the episode would diminish Morris' appeal by elevating her from a background role, but was ultimately pleased that it managed to retain her "fan favorite" secondary character status.
 While Poniewozik asked "have we gotten to the point as a society where it's unremarkable that the most popular scripted TV show in the 18 to 49 demographic is also—almost without comment or controversy—the gayest show on broadcast TV?", Ann Oldenburg of USA Today questioned whether Glee had gone too far by its depiction of Brittany and Santana kissing and their reference to the sexual act called "scissoring".
 Christie Keith, in writing for the lesbian and bisexual media website AfterEllen, suggested that "Duets" was the "queerest episode of any series that's ever been on television", and stated that she was moved to tears by the final scene of Brittany forlorn without Santana.
 AfterEllen.com also listed her in their Top 50 Favorite Female TV Characters.